botsandus/RobotecGPULidar/README.md

 ## Usage

-An introduction to the RGL API and an example can be found [here](docs/Usage.md).
+An introduction to the RGL API along with an example can be found [here](docs/Usage.md).

 ## Extensions